kytschi/janus/README.md

 To update the database with the latest migrations, make sure the webserver user can write to the `migrations` folder in the `cron` folder and go to `settings` in Janus and click save.

 This will create a bash script called `migrations.sh` simply run this from your terminal and any new migrations will be executed.
 The `migrations.sh` is located in the `cron/migrations` folder.

+## Logs
+I've managed to test this with nginx, apache, ssh and mail logs.
+So far it's managed to find the pattern and IPs from them.
+If your find it's not working for your logs either open an issue with a sample of your log (DONT SHARE SENSITIVE INFO) or drop me a message at dev@kytschi.com and I'll see if I can sort it.

 ## Credits
 Janus background - Deep Ellum Janus, by Dan Colcer (Transylvania, Romania @dcolcerart) was painted in 2016.